ArthurGardon/ada_please_act/index.md

    After running a cross validation on the numbeer of topics, we stood with the solution having the maximum average topic coherence : 8 topics.
 For each topic, we propose a list of the most significant and meaningful terms, and a title that encompasses and interprets the topic.
 In addition to this, for the most impacting topics, we provide a representative quote to illustrate them better.
 </p>
 <br>
+	<p style="text-align: center;"> Result of the LDA, after a projection the two dimensional principal components</p>
 <div class="flex-divs-center">
-	<p> Result of the LDA, after a projection the two dimensional principal components</p>
 	<div class="display : flex;">
 	{% include LDAvis.html %}
 	</div>